loumdt/extreme_htws_cc3d/README.md

 ## Code
 Set parameters in run_all_detection_overlap_analysis.py and run this script to carry out the entire heatwaves detection and overlap analysis process.
+It calls functions in detection_overlap_functions.py and analysis_classification_plot_functions.py.